 Courts & Fees.
 There are 16 courts in all, 12 clay, and 4 hard.
 Court fees: $10/day for resort guests.
 Tennis whites preferred and 50% tennis whites required.

 For comparison's sake, also take a look at:

 20 Red Brook Road

 Mashpee, MA 02649

 Seasons.
 The main tennis season runs from mid May to Labor Day.

 General Tourist Information.
-For information about vacationing in Massachusetts, visit the Massachusetts Office of Travel & Tourism website or phone toll-free, 800- 227-MASS (US and Canada).
+For information about vacationing in Massachusetts, visit the Visit Massachusetts website.